BlackStar-cyborg/iot-revocation-component/README.md

-# Bachelor Thesis: Inventorying and Secure life-cycles of IoT Devices
+# Bachelor Thesis: Design and Prototype of a Blockchain-Based Credential Revocation for IoT Device Lifecycle Management

 This framework was developed as part of a bachelor thesis at the University of Zürich, ath the Communication Systems Group (CSG), under supervision from Dr. Bruno Rodrigues and Katharina O. E.